U.S. tempers part of Trump travel ban amid big protests, criticism

 In a another Twitter message earlier on Sunday, Trump said the United States needed "strong borders and extreme vetting, NOW."

 "Christians in the Middle-East have been executed in large numbers.
-We cannot allow this horror to continue!" added Trump, who successfully tapped in Americans' fear of attacks during his election campaign.
+We cannot allow this horror to continue!" added Trump, who successfully tapped into Americans' fear of attacks during his election campaign.

 Trump's tweet did not mention that many more Muslims have been killed in the bloody Syrian civil war and other violence in the targeted countries.